JavierLuna/data-labs/module-1/web-project/your-code/README.md

   2. Then you take the main 'href' from the website and try to get the news from those links.
   3. And now we do a loop to open all the pages in the browser.

-- Secondly we are trying going to get all the GIF and Videos from https://9gag.com/
+- Secondly we are trying going to get all the GIF and image from https://9gag.com/

   ![Resultado de imagen de 9gag logo](https://www.stickpng.com/assets/images/5900c73c16ae4b3fc58f4822.png)

+1. Now we are going to try to access all the images from the website.
+2. So this why we can access the data and follow the path to try to make cool staff.
+3. Exactly!!!